 10 Things to Do Before Installing the macOS Big Sur Beta

 If you are willing, you can install the new macOS Big Sur beta on your Mac today to test out new features well ahead of the fall release date.
-This is only aimed at developers, but you can use our guide to get early access.
+Apple just released the macOS Big Sur public beta, and you can use this guide to get your Mac ready for the beta.
 If you plan to install this new macOS beta, you should make sure to prepare your Mac — especially if you are installing on your primary machine.

-Apple announced the macOS Big Sur update at WWDC in late June and you can test it out with the developer beta, or wait for the public beta later this summer.
+Apple announced the macOS Big Sur update at WWDC in late June and you can test it out with the developer beta, or the new public beta.
 If you are testing either version, you should make sure to follow these steps.

 There are a ton of exciting new macOS Big Sur features, but not all of them are available on this first beta.
 There will also be more problems than a typical macOS release since this is a very early pre-release software update.